NHL on ESPN: World Cup of Hockey: 2016

 Long after losing their broadcasting rights to the NHL, ESPN served as the U.S. broadcaster of the NHL-backed 2016 World Cup of Hockey, as NBC declined due to programming conflicts.
 For the tournament, ESPN named Steve Levy and Barry Melrose as the lead broadcast team, while adding Kevin Weekes from NHL Network, Leah Hextall from Sportsnet, NHL Hall of Famers Chris Chelios and Brett Hull to their roster.
 ESPN also named NHL Hall of Famers Chris Chelios and Brett Hull as their studio analyst.

-Additionally, ESPN brought back current St. Louis Blues color commentator Darren Pang, who was the network's secondary color commentator from 1999 to 2004, for their coverage, as an “Inside the Glass” reporter for select games.
+Additionally, ESPN brought back current St. Louis Blues color commentator Darren Pang, who was the network's secondary color commentator from 1999 to 2004, for their coverage, as an ice-level reporter for select games.
 John Saunders, who had hosted ESPN and ABC's NHL coverage from 1987 to 1988 and again from 1992 to 2004, was tapped to lead the studio coverage, however, due to his unexpected death a month after ESPN announced their complete roster, Cohn, who was originally going to do features for ESPN, was tapped to replace Saunders.

 ESPN+ involvement: 2018–present

-After its 2018 launch, ESPN's subscription streaming service ESPN+ added an NHL studio program, a free daily regular season game courtesy of NHL.tv (which is operated by Disney subsidiary BAMTech), and a Stanley Cup Playoffs documentary series (replacing one produced as part of Showtime's All Access franchise).
-As part of the NHL.tv deal, ESPN+ started a nightly hockey show, In the Crease, hosted by Linda Cohn and Barry Melrose.
+After its 2018 launch, ESPN's subscription streaming service ESPN+ added an NHL studio program.
+This program is a free daily regular season game courtesy of NHL.tv (which is operated by Disney subsidiary BAMTech), and includes a Stanley Cup Playoffs documentary series (replacing one produced as part of Showtime's All Access franchise).
+As part of the NHL.tv deal, ESPN+ started a nighttime show, In the Crease, hosted by Linda Cohn and Barry Melrose.